catalyst-cloud/catalystcloud-docs/source/getting-started/shared-responsibility-model.rst

 business continuity needs.

-The full detail of both our and your obligations are in the Terms and Conditions, found here: https://catalystcloud.nz/about/terms-and-conditions/
+The full detail of both our and your obligations are in the Terms and Conditions, which can be found here: https://catalystcloud.nz/about/terms-and-conditions

 |

-Now that you are aware of how the shared responsibility model works on the Catalyst Cloud there are some terms and general knowledge you should be aware of before we start with an example of how to create your first instance.
+Now that you are aware of how the shared responsibility model works on Catalyst Cloud there are some terms and general knowledge you should be aware of before we start with an example of how to create your first instance.